Growing up, a favorite show of mine was “Happy Days.”

 When Hannah felt desperate, she prayed.
 She knew only God could assure her and fulfill her vision to raise a child to love him.
 Because she prayed, she was able to go in peace, confident God had heard her request.

 In contrast, I often harden my heart and resist pouring out my soul to God because I don’t like feeling my need nor sharing my emotions.
-But prayers are made much more potent when we express everything to God.
+But prayers are made much more potent when we express everything when we communicate with God.

 Be fueled by gratitude (David)